Skip to content

 V.2.8 · The Map of Affects

-Dependency diagram: The twenty-two affects are not arranged in parallel.
-They have generative dependencies; every derived affect traces back to the fundamental concepts.
+The twenty-two affects are not parallel entries.
+Each derived affect traces back to the fundamental concepts (Figure 18).

 V.3 · Propositions on Affects